Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreReporting.md

 Reporting was previously accessed via the Payeezy Real-time Payment Manager (RPM) and will now be available through ClientLine Enterprise (CLX).
 For more details, please see [Commerce Hub Administration / ClientLine Enterprise Training](https://fiserv.cloudguides.com/en-us/guides/ClientLine%20Enterprise%20from%20Fiserv) .

-In RPM there were five pre-defined reports available with the ability to adjust the date ranges; the new solution, CLX, is a highly Configurable reporting engine.
+In RPM, there were five pre-defined reports available with the ability to adjust the date ranges; the new solution, CLX, is a highly configurable reporting engine.

-In RPM the Search could be displayed in multiple languages (EN, FR, ES) based on the terminal setting; at this time CLX is available in English language only.
+In RPM, the Search could be displayed in multiple languages (EN, FR, ES) based on the terminal setting; at this time CLX is available in English language only.

 <!--type: tab
 titles: UI Reporting, Reporting APIs, Search APIs